MVGopi/Email_Sending_Django/email_sending.md

 * In this case myProject is projectname and email_sending is appname
 	* Imported settings from myProject to access host email address and static file path
 	* Imported EmailForm from forms.py in email_sending app
-* EmailMessage is the classname in django.core.mail used for sending an email this class needs subject of email, body of email, sender mail, receiver mail parameters
+* EmailMessage is the classname in django.core.mail used for sending an email this class needs following parameters
+	* subject: The subject line of the email.
+	* body: The body text.
+This should be a plain text message.
+	* from_email: The sender’s address.
+	* to: A list or tuple of recipient addresses.
-	* attch_file() is function of EmailMessage class to send an attacment along with email, It requires file path
+* attch_file() is function of EmailMessage class
+	* It requires path of the static file to be sent as attachment

 ```python
 from django.shortcuts import render